Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-locator.md

 ## Known Implementations

-Since there is usually only one DCL for a given domain or national economy.
-The Digital Business Council is working closely with the ATO to determine the feasiblity of the ATO providing the DCL functions.
+Since there is usually only one DCL for a given domain or national economy, the Digital Business Council is working closely with the ATO to determine the feasiblity of the ATO providing the DCL functions.

 Whilst a permanent operator for the DCL is determined, a number of testing DCL solutions have been established to prove key design concepts and support early testing.
 The following known implementations (open source or otherwise) are listed here.